Heavy Black Hole Effective Theory: Conclusion

 By combining the power counting (which includes the $\hbar$ counting) and multipole expansion of the effective field theories with the on-shell formalism, unitarity methods, and the double copy, we believe that higher order calculations are within reach.

 \acknowledgments

 We thank N. E. J. Bjerrum-Bohr, Andrea Cristofoli, Aneesh Manohar, and Rafael Porto for useful discussions.
+We also thank Andr\`{e}s Luna for pointing out a typo in the electromagnetic spin-orbit amplitude.
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No. 764850 "SAGEX".
 The work of AH was supported in part by the Danish National Research Foundation (DNRF91) and the Carlsberg Foundation.